ynput/ayon-documentation/website/docs/addon_photoshop_admin.md

 ### Extract Image

-Controls extension formats of published instances of `image` family. `png` and `jpg` are by default.
+Controls extension formats of published instances of `image` product type. `png` and `jpg` are by default.

 ### Extract Review